 Native PHP libraries

 My first experience was with native PHP libraries where you had to do most things by hand, like placing text in proper positions line by line, drawing rectangles, calculating table cells, and so on.
-It was quite fun at the time, but creating more robust documents turned out to be very hard.
 We used FPDF and ZendPdf libraries (the latter is discontinued).

-At some point, I ended up maintaining multiple-page, sophisticated school reports with tables and charts rendered by ZendPdf.
-Business wanted to add even more types of reports.
-I decided to rewrite all reports as HTML documents with stylesheets and then try to make PDFs from that.
+At some point, I ended up maintaining multiple-page, sophisticated reports with tables and charts.
+Business wanted to add even more reports.
+I decided to rewrite them as HTML documents with stylesheets and then try to make PDFs from that.

-There are three PHP libraries capable of parsing HTML/CSS and transforming that to PDF:
+There are four PHP libraries capable of parsing HTML/CSS and transforming that to PDF:

-As you can see, none of the PHP libraries understood CSS Flexbox. mPDF and TCPDF had some problems with painting the table.
-Dompdf performed the best and I’m pretty sure that making the “Seller” and “Buyer” sections the old-school way, like
+As you can see, none of the free PHP libraries understood CSS Flexbox. mPDF and TCPDF had some problems with painting the table.
+For Dompdf, making the “Seller” and “Buyer” sections the old-school way with

-<table> would be enough to have a proper result.
+<table> should be enough to have a proper result.

-Native PHP solutions were not enough for me, so I decided to use an external tool backed by a fully functional, WebKit rendering engine.
-My employer was already using wkhtmltopdf which supports everything I needed: SVG images, multi-page tables, headers and footers with page numbers and section names, automatic bookmarks.
-Having old reports rewritten to HTML and CSS, I was able to implement all the new features requested by the business.
+Native PHP solutions were not enough for me, so I decided to use an external tool backed by a fully functional WebKit rendering engine.
+My employer was already using wkhtmltopdf which supported everything I needed: SVG images, multi-page tables, headers and footers with page numbers and section names, automatic bookmarks.

 Then I got familiar with PhantomJS, which was used mainly to conduct automatic browser tests in a headless mode (without the browser window).
 It could also capture PNG and PDF screenshots.
 PhantomJS used a newer version of the WebKit engine.
 However, the project is suspended now.